Downtown Baltimore Focus Areas.

 • 2

-Advocate for and implement state legislation to amend liquor license provisions to allow small restaurants/cafes to obtain liquor licensesarrow
+Advocate for and implement state legislation to amend liquor license provisions to allow small restaurants/cafes to obtain liquor licenses

 To bolster restaurant activity within the DMA, the city, in collaboration with downtown stakeholders, successfully advocated for state bill HB1089 to amend requirements for Class B (BWL) beer, wine, and liquor licenses.
 This collaboration will continue with implementation of the legislation and attraction of restaurants.